Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Analyzing Future Summaries

 \section{Analyzing Future Summaries}

+Future summary prediction provides a unified view of a broad family of pretraining objectives, covering MTP and its variants that sample random future tokens~\citep{thankaraj2025lookingtoken, mtpreg}, and our proposed bag-of-words (FSP-BoW) and ReverseLM (FSP-RevLM) summary prediction objectives.

-To better understand how FSP mitigates the challenges of long-horizon planning, we consider the graph modeling benchmarks introduced in prior works.
+To better understand how the FSP framework clarifies the tradeoffs of each objective on long-horizon planning, we consider the graph modeling benchmarks introduced in prior works.
 Our analysis yields following insights: \begin{itemize} \item \textbf{Long future summaries matter.} On the canonical path–star task~\citep{bachmann2024pitfalls}, we find that MTP with short range future prediction fails to generalize, highlighting the need for auxiliary objectives that incorporate \emph{long-range} future information.

 \item \textbf{Adaptive future summaries matter.} On a modified sibling discovery task~\citep{nagarajanroll}, we show that incorporating every future token with hand-crafted summaries is suboptimal, highlighting the need for \emph{learned} summaries that retain key information. \end{itemize}